HaloITSM Guides

 Click the add icon in the top right corner to add a new field mapping for Users or Agents.
 This will bring up a screen where you can choose which Azure field should map to which Halo field.
 Each field can only be used once for Users and Agents.
 For Users, custom fields must be created in advance; they cannot be created on this screen.

-Note: If you are mapping the manager field from Azure to a field in Halo, the value of this field will show as unpopulated on the manual import screen but will be retrieved when the records are actually imported.
+Note: If you are mapping the manager field from Azure to a field in Halo for the user mappings, the value of this field will show as unpopulated on the manual import screen but will be retrieved when the records are actually imported.

 Site Mappings